kvarak/dnd/docs/_Folk/dwarf.md

     **Languages**.
 You know Dwarvish.
 Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.

     **Dwarven Cultural Training**.
 Dwarves are very bound to tradition, and an important part of the upbringing of each dwarf is to learn the basics of war and crafting.
-You gain proficiency with dwarven history, an artisan's tools of your choice, one-handed axes, picks and hammers, and light and medium armor.
+Add *History* and one *Craft* to your class skills and gain 1 skill point to spend on each of those skills.

+    Additionally, if not granted by your class, gain rank 2 in the *axe* and *club* weapon groups.

 -   ### Lost
     Something happened after your creation, leaving you all by yourself before being learnt what it means to be a dwarf.
 This could have happened for instance if you were separated by your clan in a catastrophe, or your clan was wiped out by outside forces.